Your location :Home / Products / Hollow piston rod /

 2. Reinstall the spring.
 Make sure the spring is properly installed in the shock absorber and is not twisted or damaged.
 A new spring can be replaced if necessary.

-3. Check whether the hard chrome shaft is worn or damaged.
-If the piston rod is worn or damaged, a new piston rod needs to be replaced.
+3. Check whether the bike front shocker rod is worn or damaged.
+If the front fork piston rod is worn or damaged, a new piston rod needs to be replaced.
 When installing the new piston rod, make sure it is aligned with the hole in the shock absorber.

 4. Check whether the sealing ring of the shock absorber is damaged or aged.
 If there is a problem with the sealing ring, a new sealing ring needs to be replaced to ensure that the fluid inside the shock absorber does not leak.